It Stains the Sands Red: Production

 Filming took place at Valley of Fire State Park in Nevada.

 Release

 The film had its world premiere at the Sitges Film Festival in October 2016.
-It also screened at the 2017 LA Film Festival.
+It was also screened at the 2017 LA Film Festival.

 It began a limited theatrical release on July 28, 2017.

 Critical reception

 Dennis Harvey of Variety praised Allen's performance, and wrote, "Watchable if never really scary or funny enough to leave a memorable impression, this middling endeavor should nonetheless pull in a fair number of home-viewing horror fans with its offbeat theme and lurid title."
 Rob Staeger of LA Weekly wrote, "what could have been a wordless slog is inventive and even buoyant".

 John DeFore of The Hollywood Reporter wrote, "Genre fans will likely have a hard time coming to terms with this tonally confused and sometimes grating film, whose commercial prospects are limited despite the appeals it makes to some underserved audiences".